The CCC must assess each allegation of serious misconduct, however, the outcome or action taken may vary. The process is set out the diagram below:

 Once a report is received, it will be assessed and a decision made as to what action to take.

 In some cases the CCC may contact the reporter for more information.
-However, the CCC cannot provide a response timeframe due the the complexity of the reports it revieves.
+However, the CCC cannot provide a response timeframe due the complexity of the reports it receives.

 Once assessed, the CCC may:

 - investigate or take action in cooperation with an independent agency or appropriate authority; or